2fort-cremator/ULTRAHUD-TF2/README.md

 </div>

-A simple HUD which tries to bring the ULTRAKILL HUD into TF2.
+A simple HUD which is themed primarily around ULTRAKILL.

 I was unappeased with the lack of ULTRAKILL themed content for TF2, especially HUDs, so I decided to take matters into my own hands.
 This is still very early in development, so expect some bugs.